johannesulf/nautilus/docs/source/guides/crash_course.rst

     sampler = Sampler(prior, likelihood, n_live=1000)
     sampler.run(verbose=True)

-At this point, we can, for example, plot the posterior using the handy ``corner`` Python package.
+At this point, we can plot the posterior using the handy ``corner`` Python package.

 .. code-block:: python